PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Abstract

 \section{Abstract}

 Iterative memory-bound solvers commonly occur in HPC codes.
 Typical GPU implementations have a loop on the host side that invokes the GPU kernel as much as time/algorithm steps there are.
-The termination of each kernel implicitly acts as the barrier required after advancing the solution every time step.
-We propose a scheme for running memory-bound iterative GPU kernels: PERsistent KernelS (PERKS).
-In this scheme the time loop is moved inside a persistent kernel, and device-wide barriers are used for synchronization.
-We then reduce the traffic to device memory by caching a subset of the output in each time step in registers and shared memory to be used as input for the following time step.
-PERKS can be generalized to any iterative solver: they are largely independent of the solver's implementation.
-We explain the design principle of PERKS and demonstrate the effectiveness of PERKS for a wide range of iterative 2D/3D stencil benchmarks (geometric mean speedup of $2.29$x in small domains and $1.53$x in large domains), and a Krylov subspace solver (geometric mean speedup of $4.67$x in smaller SpMV datasets from SuiteSparse and $1.39$x in larger SpMV datasets, for conjugate gradient).
+The termination of each kernel implicitly acts the barrier required after advancing the solution every time step.
+We propose an execution model for running memory-bound iterative GPU kernels: PERsistent KernelS (PERKS).
+In this model, the time loop is moved inside persistent kernel, and device-wide barriers are used for synchronization.
+We then reduce the traffic to device memory by caching subset of the output in each time step in the unused registers and shared memory.
+PERKS can be generalized to any iterative solver: they largely independent of the solver's implementation.
+We explain the design principle of PERKS and demonstrate effectiveness of PERKS for a wide range of iterative 2D/3D stencil benchmarks (geomean speedup of $2.12$x for 2D stencils and $1.24$x for 3D stencils over state-of-art libraries), and a Krylov subspace conjugate gradient solver (geomean speedup of $4.86$x in smaller SpMV datasets from SuiteSparse and $1.43$x in larger SpMV datasets over a state-of-art library).
+All PERKS-based implementations available at: \ULurl{https://github.com/neozhang307/PERKS}.